PaoloMazzon/Astro/docs/classes/Tileset.md

  + `x -> Num` X position of the hitbox.
  + `y -> Num` Y position of the hitbox.

-Returns true if any of the hitbox's bounding box corners intersect with a tile that has a non-zero value.
+Returns true if any of the hitbox's bounding box intersect with a tile that has a non-zero value.

-> 📝 Because this only checks the hitbox's bounding box corners, if the hitbox has a bounding
-> box larger than the size of a cell this method can visually miss.
-In general you either want
-> to design your worlds around this limitation or simply make your tiles bigger/hitboxes smaller.

 ### draw
 `draw()`